Student Charter

 What role do students play in the evaluation of teaching?

-Students play a role by completing course evaluations or participation in student panels (if any are available).
+Students play a role by completing course evaluations or participating in student panels (if any are available).
 Students may also become members of programme committees.

 What is the role of a study programme committee in quality assurance and evaluating teaching?